shg005/bimm143_github/README.md

 # bimm143_github
-My classwork from WI25 BIMM143
+My classwork from WI25 BIMM143 at UCSD